jdberry/tag/README.md

 	tag -tgm '*' *

-You may use the --enter or --descend options to display the contents of, or recursively descend through, any directories provided.
-This is similar to the --find operation, but operates recursively.
-There may be differences in performance and/or output ordering in particular cases:
+You may use the --enter or --descend options to match the contents of, or recursively descend through, any directories provided.
+This is similar to the --find operation, but operates recursively from the directories you specify.
+There may be significant differences in performance and/or output ordering in particular cases, so neither *find* nor *match* will be the better solution for all cases.

     tag --match '*' --descend .